The Best Point Of Sale (POS) Registers For Accepting Cryptocurrency Like Bitcoin, Litecoin, Ethereum and Ripple

 If you want to get a quick snapshot of the hype behind Bitcoin, check out a list of these POS software systems which support the cryptocurrency.

 WARNING: Square Inc. may suspend or restrict your account without a reason or purpose, so for this reason, Square is a high-risk platform.
-Square is applying with FDIC for an ILC license to become a bank.
-Square also owns Cash App, which is a bitcoin exchange.
-Due to compliance with AML laws, we recommend that you do business with Clover POS systems.
-Learn more here.
+Square is applying with FDIC for an ILC license to become a bank and owns Cash App, which is a bitcoin exchange.
+Due to compliance with AML laws, we recommend that you do business with PayPal or Stripe.

 Square, Inc. is a financial services, merchant services aggregator, and mobile payment conglomerate based in San Francisco, California.
 Square Point of Sale allows individuals and merchants in the United States, Canada, Japan, Australia, and the United Kingdom, to accept offline debit and credit cards on a Square Inc. cash register, their iOS or Android smartphone or tablet computer.